Skip to main content

 Noncompliance with the accessibility regulations

-We are working towards solving these problems and expect significant improvements by September 30th 2026.
+We are working towards solving these problems and expect significant improvements by July 2027.
+The site is fully within our control.

 Disproportionate burden